 - Monk.
 You do have +1 Wisdom, so you could technically make Astral Self work… But that’s no way to play a monk.
 You really need Dexterity to make Monk even somewhat playable.

 - Paladin.
-Without an increase to Strength, Dexterity, or Constitution, the Paladin is not going to be exceptionally useful.
+Without an increase to Strength, Dexterity, or Constitution, a Paladin 5e build is not going to be exceptionally useful.
 Aura of Protection does combo a little bit with your Dispassion to give you basically invulnerability to any mental attacks, but that’s about the only piece of usefulness you have.

 - Ranger.
 You do have a Wisdom increase, but the Ranger is so much more reliant on Dexterity.
 Your Precision is nice for the Ranger to help it keep up with the Rogue in terms of skills, but your lower damage makes this class even harder to use than it is.